 What is Microsoft Teams and how do I use it?

-Teams is like Slack in a number of ways: it allows conversations to be separated into various channels (topics) and across teams, of which you can be a member of as many as you like.
+MS Teams allows conversations to be separated into various channels (topics) and across teams, of which you can be a member of as many as you like.
 There can be both open group chats and direct messages, and Microsoft Teams supports the use of memes, GIFs, stickers and emoji.
 'Connections' allow you to also bring in content from elsewhere, such as Twitter.

 - Full video conferencing